-Kwanzaa was begun in 1966 as a way of celebrating African heritage and focusing on family unity in the U.S. and other nations of the African diaspora.
+Kwanzaa was begun in 1966 as a way of celebrating African heritage and focusing on family unity in the United States and other nations of the African diaspora.
 From Dec.
-26 to the first of the new year celebrants mark Kwanzaa with traditions including feasting and visiting family while embracing seven core principles: unity; self-determination; cooperative economics; collective work and responsibility; purpose; creativity; and faith.
+26 to the first of the new year, celebrants mark Kwanzaa with traditions including feasting and visiting family while embracing seven core principles: unity; self-determination; collective work and responsibility; cooperative economics; purpose; creativity; and faith.
 Crops (often fruits), mats (generally straw), candle holders, corn, unity cups, gifts (usually handmade) and seven candles are among the symbolic items used in celebrations.

 28. Christmas — Poland

-Christmas celebrations in Poland include the religious services, Nativity displays and other customs observed around the world.
+Christmas celebrations in Poland embrace the religious services, Nativity displays and other customs observed around the world.
 But Poland has a special spin on the holiday.
-It starts with a thorough house cleaning prior to Christmas Eve (called Wigilia).
-Then celebrants don their finest clothes and begin a Christmas Eve supper that lasts until the first star is seen in the sky.
+It starts with a thorough house cleaning prior to Christmas Eve.
+Then celebrants don their finest clothes and begin a Christmas Eve supper, called Wigilia, a meal that lasts until the first star is seen in the sky.
 The meal is meat-free — out of respect for the animals that watched over the baby Jesus — and includes 12 main dishes to bring good luck for the next 12 months.
 Some Poles believe animals speak at midnight.
 But the holiday isn’t completely traditional.
 In recent years, the most-watched holiday movie is the 1990 American film “Home Alone.”

 19. Christmas — Republic of the Philippines

-Celebrations of Christmas begin as early in September in the Philippines and last through the holidays.
+Celebrations of Christmas begin as early as September in the Philippines and last through the holidays.
 This largely Catholic population follows some Western traditions — Santa Claus, Christmas cards and caroling are all popular.
-But they have their own Christmas traditions, too, including hanging starlike decorations to honor the Three Wise Men.
+But Filipinos have their own Christmas traditions, including hanging starlike decorations to honor the star-following Three Wise Men.
 On Christmas Eve, many people attend church, return home for a midnight feast and then stay awake all night to greet Christmas Day.

 30. Christmas — Switzerland (Italian side) and Poland

-In Lugano, on the Italian side of Switzerland, and other pockets of Switzerland and Poland men dress as Santa and cruise through the cities on Harley-Davidson motorcycles, stopping in city centers to distribute toys to needy children.
+In Lugano, on the Italian side of Switzerland, and in other pockets of Switzerland and Poland, men dress as Santa and cruise through the cities on Harley-Davidson motorcycles, stopping in city centers to distribute toys to needy children.
 The rides generally take place in early December.